 Get support all the way to your first day at university

-The cost of study in the Netherlands
+What is the cost of studying in the Netherlands?

 Tuition fees in the Netherlands are considered relatively affordable, especially when compared to the UK and US.
 Students coming from another EU country can expect to pay less than those coming from outside the EU, with fees starting at around $2,500 per year for a bachelor’s degree.